innocious/BasicApplication/README.md

 # Docker Compose PHP Application

 This is a Docker Compose-based PHP application that allows you to quickly set up a development environment for PHP-based applications.
-It includes an Apache web server, a MySQL database server, and PHPMyAdmin for database administration.
+It includes an Apache web server, a MySQL database server a MongoDB server, PHPMyAdmin and Mongo Express for database administration.

 ## Requirements